Distinguished Professor of Theology

 Rieger’s work brings together the study of theology and of the movements for liberation and justice that mark our age, exemplified by the following questions: Considering the multiple relations of religion and power, what difference does religion make, for good and for ill, and what might be the constructive contributions of theology?
 What are the implications of various embodiments of faith for politics, economics, and ecology?
 What options and alternatives can we envision and how might the tools of theology help us make appropriate choices?
 Rieger’s constructive work in theology draws on a wide range of historical and contemporary traditions, with a concern for the roles that images of the divine play in the pressures of everyday life, locally, nationally, and internationally.

 Author and editor of 26 books and more than 175 academic articles, a selection of his books includes Theology in the Capitalocene: Ecology, Identity, Class, and Solidarity (2022), Jesus vs. Caesar: For People Tired of Serving the Wrong God (2018), No Religion but Social Religion: Liberating Wesleyan Theology (2018), Unified We are a Force: How Faith and Labor Can Overcome America’s Inequalities (with Rosemarie Henkel-Rieger, 2016), Faith on the Road: A Short Theology of Travel and Justice (2015), Occupy Religion: Theology of the Multitude (with Kwok Pui-lan, 2012), Grace under Pressure: Negotiating the Heart of the Methodist Traditions (2011), Globalization and Theology (2010), No Rising Tide: Theology, Economics, and the Future (2009), Christ and Empire: From Paul to Postcolonial Times (2007), and God and the Excluded: Visions and Blindspots in Contemporary Theology (2001).
 His most recent edited books include Methodist Revolutions: Evangelical Engagements of Church and World (with Upulu Luma Vaai, 2021), Faith, Class, and Labor: Intersectional Approaches in a Global Context (with Jin-Young Choi, 2020), and Theologies on the Move: Religion, Migration, and Pilgrimage in the World of Neoliberal Capital (2020).
-His books have been translated into Portuguese, Spanish, Italian, German, Korean, Chinese, Croatian and Malayalam.
+His books have been translated into Portuguese, Spanish, Italian, German, Korean and Chinese.